SesameSesame

 }

-The admin panel at /admin/settings provides a UI for editing these values.
+The Settings dialog (gear icon → General) provides a UI for editing these values.

 Environment Variable Locking